 Also, when bandwidth became an issue, I started moving my articles and many visitors’ comments – edited for privacy – to books you can read, free, in Kindle Unlimited.

 4. Why don’t you use a forum or a message board?

-Forums like Reddit are better designed for focused threads, casual conversations, and social-style comments.
+Commercial forums are better designed for focused threads, casual conversations, and social-style comments.
 I don’t – and never have – commented at Reddit, or any other Mandela Effect forum.

 5. Why can’t I add a comment?

 Around the middle of April 2016, I closed the site to comments, except for the very newest articles.
-And, even then, comments are open for only one week per article.

 6. What are “markers”?